acend/kubernetes-basics-training/content/en/docs/07/_index.md

 {{% /onlyWhen %}}
 {{% onlyWhenNot openshift %}}

-We are first going to create a so-called _Secret_ in which we store sensitive data like the databasename, the password, the rootpassword and the username.
+We are first going to create a so-called _Secret_ in which we store sensitive data like the database name, the password, the root password, and the username.
 The secret will be used to access the database and also to create the initial database.

 ```bash
 kubectl create secret generic mariadb --from-literal=database-name=acendexampledb --from-literal=database-password=mysqlpassword --from-literal=database-root-password=mysqlrootpassword --from-literal=database-user=acend-user --namespace <namespace>
 ```
 {{% /onlyWhenNot %}}

-The Secret contains the database name, user, passwort and the root password.
+The Secret contains the database name, user, password, and the root password.
 However, these values will neither be shown with `{{% param cliToolName %}} get` nor with `{{% param cliToolName %}} describe`:

 ```bash
 {{% param cliToolName %}} get secret mariadb --output yaml --namespace <namespace>